LINKSIGN-UK/ChackTok/README.md

 - Branded output for marketing and social sharing
 - Reliable performance for rental businesses and professional operators

-The system is designed for businesses that operate continuously, not for one-off or experimental usage.
+The system is designed for businesses that operate **continuously and at scale**,
+rather than for one-off, experimental, or short-term usage.

 ---

 ## 🧩 Application Scenarios

 ChackTok is commonly used in:

 - 🎡 360 Photo Booth Rental Operations
 - 📱 iPad / Tablet Photo Booth Setups
 - 🎉 Weddings, Parties, and Private Events